gtrdp/ds2015/README.md

 - Fully working LS for LS-Server connection.
 - Detects when the leader goes down.
 - Detect if the resource is not on the list.
+- Reject any incoming request if there is no server running.